Pascal Siakam

 After being assigned to the NBA Development League (now the G League) as a rookie in 2017, Siakam led Toronto's affiliate team to a league championship, earning Finals Most Valuable Player (MVP) honors.
 He was named the NBA Most Improved Player in 2019, becoming the first player to win the award and an NBA title in the same season.
 The following year, Siakam led Toronto to the second-best record in the league, earning All-NBA Second Team while being named a starter in his first NBA All-Star Game.
 He became the first player to play in the G League and to start an All-Star game.
 After a second All-Star selection in 2023, Siakam was traded to the Pacers during the 2023–24 season.
 In 2025, he earned a third All-Star appearance and was named the Eastern Conference finals MVP en route to his second NBA Finals appearance.
+In 2026, he earned a fourth All-Star appearance.